bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ## Using the Configuration file

-Attention RepRap Firmware users.
-You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.
+*Attention RepRap Firmware users.
+You have to make your changes using the config_rrf.ini file and rename it to config.ini before you copy it to the TFT.*

 The Firmware can be modified by changing the **config.ini** (or the renamed config_rrf.ini) file from: [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) using a simple text editor (make sure to use UTF encoding).

 Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.

-### Editing the configuration file
+### Editing the configuration file:

 To edit the **config** file follow the instruction here: [Detailed Instructions here](config_instructions.md)

-### Updating Firmware Configuration
+### Updating Firmware Configuration using **config.ini**:

-To update the Firmware configuration:
+To update the Firmware configuration using **config.ini**:

-1. Edit the settings like described above

-2. Copy the **config.ini** file to the root of the SD card.
+1. Copy your edited **config.ini** file to the root of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)

-3. Insert the SD card into the TFT's SD card slot and restart the printer or press the reset buttion of the TFT.
+2. Insert the SD card into the TFT's SD card slot and press the reset buttion of the TFT.

-4. The TFT will update and store the configuration from the configuration file.
+4. The TFT configuration will update from the configuration file on reboot.

-5. Make sure to remove the SD card from the TFT and restart the printer.

-6. On the TFT click on Menu - Settings - Feature and navigate to the last page.
-Click on

-   "Reset default settings ..."

-7. Restart the printer to finish the update
+5. The **config.ini** file will be renamed to **config.ini.CUR** after updating the configuration.